royashbrook/royashbrook.github.io/_posts/2011-01-13-setting-the-file-datetime-properties.md

 So I wrote a simple app to do it and put it on codeplex at: http://setfiledate.codeplex.com/

 This problem stemmed from the fact that I got this weird DVD player and I needed it to play some files from a USB stick in a loop.
 It loops fine, the problem was ordering.
 No clue how the ordering was.
 I thought it might be one of the dates so I tried setting them all manually, no dice.
-It's not the end of the world as I'll just make a looping DVD or a single media file which will loop, but I tried this first. =)
+It's not the end of the world as I'll just make a looping DVD or a single media file which will loop, but I tried this first. 😀

-Here's the set code if you actually came to this post looking for that =P
+Here's the set code if you actually came to this post looking for that 😛

 ```csharp
 File.SetCreationTime(f, dt);